Waterheatertimer.org

 How to wire ST01C & EJ500 and Ei600 This illustration is for replacing ordinary light switch that has 2 wires.

 Red wire is only used in 3-way circuit ... if your lights click on-and-off after installing ST01C, you connected red wire where blue wire should go, so change them.
-Put wire nut over end of red wire so it is capped off.
+Put wire connector over end of red wire so it is capped off.

 If you connect Red and Blue wires together, the programming works in reverse, and 'off' becomes 'on' and 'on' becomes 'off'